Random surfaces with large systoles: Random Bely surfaces

 If $\gamma \colon [0,1] \to \calG$ is a path, we can associate a word $w(\gamma)$ in the letters ``$L$'' and ``$R$'' to it: at every vertex of $\calG$ that $\gamma$ traverses it turns either right or left with respect to the orientation on $\calG$.
 So if we record an ``$L$'' or an ``$R$'' respectively at each turn and put these letters in the correct order, we obtain the word $w(\gamma)$.
 We will say that $\gamma$ carries the word $w(\gamma)$.
 In what follows, we will often forget about the parametrization of a curve $\gamma$, but still speak of ``the'' associated word $w(\gamma)$.
 Technically, this makes no sense, because the word depends on the choice of parametrization, however, in all cases below, this is of no influence.
 That is, the resulting definitions are independent of the choice of parametrization.

 There will be two types of closed curves on $S$ that are of particular interest to us: \begin{itemize} \item Loops that go around a cusp once.
+Note that such a loop exists if and only if the cusp in question does not lie on the boundary.
 Depending on their orientation, they can be homotoped into left-hand-turn cycles or right-hand-turn cycles in $\calG$.
-The number of cusps in the interior of $S$ hence equals the number of primitive left-hand turn cycles in $\calG$.
+We note that in $\calG$, these cycles are not necessarily simple.
+The number of cusps in the interior of $S$ hence equals the number of primitive\footnote{Primitive here means that the element of $\pi_1(S)$ induced by the cycle is not a non-trivial power.} left-hand turn cycles in $\calG$.
 So, if $S$ is connected and has no boundary, one computes using the Euler characteristic that

-where $\mathrm{LHT}(\calG)$ is the number of primitive left-hand turn cycles in $\calG$. \item Essential closed curves: closed curves in $S$ that are not homotopic to a point or a puncture\footnote{Note that we allow these curves to be homotopic into the boundary of $S$.
+where $\mathrm{LHT}(\calG)$ is the number of primitive left-hand turn cycles in $\calG$. \item Essential closed curves: closed curves in $S$ that are not homotopic to a point or a cusp\footnote{Note that we allow these curves to be homotopic into the boundary of $S$.
 This is because the only surfaces with boundary we will see in what follows appear as a step in a process in which the boundary will eventually disappear.}.
-By classical hyperbolic geometry, these curves correspond one-to-one to closed geodesics in $S$.
+By classical hyperbolic geometry, these curves, considered up to free homotopy, correspond one-to-one to closed geodesics in $S$.

 Such a curve $\gamma$ can be freely homotoped to a unique geodesic $\overline{\gamma}$ in $\calG$.
 Here a geodesic in $\calG$ is a path that does not backtrack.
-The length of the unique geodesic $\overline{\gamma}$ in $S$ homotopic to $\gamma$ can now be computed using $w(\overline{\gamma})$.
+The length of the unique geodesic $\what{\gamma}$ in $S$ homotopic to $\gamma$ can now be computed using $w(\overline{\gamma})$.
 First of all, replace the letters in $w(\overline{\gamma})$ with the matrices

 so that $w(\overline{\gamma})$ becomes a matrix.
 The length of $\overline{\gamma}$ can now be computed by

 The formula above makes sense, because the choice of parametrization of $\gamma$ is of no influence on $\tr(w(\overline{\gamma}))$. \end{itemize}